 Donielle Nolan (Doni for short) has been at Mason since 2010 when she started as an undergraduate student studying biology and volunteering as the president for the garden club.
 In 2014, she was hired part time to start the hydroponic greenhouse program at the President’s Park Greenhouse.
 She became full time staff in 2016 when she combined the greenhouse and gardens into a single program.

-Doni received her Master’s of Science in plant science and pest management in 2018 and began teaching sustainability courses as adjunct faculty.
-She is now pursuing her PhD in Biosciences, studying root rot disease and microbial treatments in hydroponic systems.
+Doni received her Master’s of Science in plant science and pest management in 2018 from George Mason University and immediately began teaching sustainability courses as adjunct faculty.
+She is now pursuing her PhD in Biosciences at George Mason, studying root rot disease and microbial treatments in hydroponic systems.
 Her passion and joy are contagious as she engages and educates the community about sustainable food production, composting, herbal medicine and so much more.
+She collaborates with George Mason faculty, students and other stakeholders on innovative projects, including ones like Forager’s Forest for the Mason as a Living Lab program.
 If you would like to get involved with the Greenhouse & Gardens Program, or have a landscaping related project idea, please contact Doni at [email protected], or sign up for the weekly volunteer shifts.

 In her current role as a Program Manager for Zero Waste Mason (ZWM), Colleen oversees a variety of reuse/recovery initiatives to decrease waste incineration and address basic needs insecurity.
 Items collected at Patriot Packout (PPO) and Mason’s free store are redistributed to Mason Patriots and local community members, preventing useful items from ending up in the trash.